doombubbles/rogue-remix/LATEST.md

-- Fixed Crystal Ball for BTD6 v50.2
+- Fixed No Races setting for v50.2